oblac/jodd-site/doc/example/2+fast-jodd-dev-with-joy.md

     </web-app>
 ~~~~~

-We have added here somewhat more stuff in `web.xml` than actually needed
+We have added more stuff in `web.xml` than we gonna actually use in
+this example, like listeners (they are required for request and session
-(like listeners).
-The important part is registration of `MadvocContextListener`
+scoped beans).
+The important part here is the registration
-and `AppWebAplication`.
-Anyway, other stuff will be needed later.
+of `MadvocContextListener` and `AppWebAplication`.

 ### app.props